Center Based Programs & Outpatient Services

 Parent, Professional, and

-The Silver Lining Group provides training seminars throughout the year on a variety of skills and topics to help bring clients with special needs to their highest potential by increasing awareness and providing training and supervision for families, providers, school districts and the community.
+The Silver Lining Group provides training seminars throughout the year on a variety of skills and topics to help bring clients to their highest potential by increasing awareness and providing training and supervision for families, providers, school districts and the community.
 Please contact us for a list of training topics.
 In addition, the Silver Lining Group can customize training to meet an organization's or individual's needs.

 School and Community Based Services: